 The surname Michem was first found in Surrey at Mitcham, a parish in the union of Croydon, Second division of the hundred of Wallington.
 "This parish, which is situated on the road to Reigate, is divided into Upper Mitcham, formerly called Whitford or Waterford, and Lower Mitcham, anciently Michelham, or "the great dwelling," a name probably derived from the district having been at an early period the residence of persons of distinction."

-Important Dates for the Michem family
+Early History of the Michem family

 This web page shows only a small excerpt of our Michem research.
 Another 64 words (5 lines of text) covering the years 1190, 1273 and 1172 are included under the topic Early Michem History in all our PDF Extended History products and printed products wherever possible.